These 15 Hong Kong pictures and photos will complete your virtual tour of the city, without personally visiting the town and just seeing these images.

-I visited Hong Kong on a press trip with Cathay Pacific Airlines.
+I hope you liked these Hong Kong Pictures and images.
+Now, speaking of my visit, I visited Hong Kong on a press trip with Cathay Pacific Airlines.
 Where my journey and stay was sponsored by them, everything written above is solely based on personal finding and experiences.
 I only recommend what I personally try, and find worth appreciating.

 What kind of camera did you use to shoot these shoots if you don’t mind me asking?